nathaniellamjohnson/nathaniellamjohnson/README.md

 ## Hi, I'm Nathaniel (he/him) ( *・∀・)ノ゛

 I'm a student at USC studying Computer Science.
-I'm currently an intern at Advantest working on the next gen of semiconductor ATE.
+I'm an incoming intern at Bloomberg for Summer 2025.
 I love working on nifty little projects like languages and AI and have experience in C++, Java, Python, SQL and a host of other cool tech.

 ## Where you can find me:
 - Send me an email at nlj@usc.edu!